jonathan-vella/secure-networking-hackathon/challenges/Challenge-04.md

 - Present an updated environment diagram.
 - Inbound traffic must traverse the WAF, outbound traffic must still go via the firewall.
 - Explain how you arrived at your design decisions based on the requirements above.
-- Show your coach how your solution is configured for SSL offloading and web application firewalling.
 - Explain how DDoS attacks are being prevented in the CMC environment.
 - Demo how your solution is designed to prevent any malicious users from bypassing the WAF.
-- Inbound traffic is encrypted.
 - DDos prevention is in place.

 ## References